rusifan/multiYolo/readme.md

 the detection results are visualized the segmeation results needs to be visualized to validate if the seg head is learning.

 ### training
 train.py has code for training.
+The segmentation head still needs work.
+The model doesn't seems to learn the segmentation task properly.